Miyamoto Musashi: Duel with Sasaki Kojiro

-Musashi dueled Sasaki Kojiro, another skilled swordsman, in one of his most famous battles.
+Musashi duelled Sasaki Kojiro, another skilled swordsman, in one of his most famous battles.
 While there are differing opinions on how it happened, the prevailing notion is that Musashi challenged Kojiro, requesting Hosokawa Tadaoki to organise the time and place.
-Kojiro agreed to the challenge, scheduled one year later, on 13 April, at Ganryūjima Island.
+Kojiro agreed to the challenge, scheduled one year later, on 13 April, at Ganryu Island.
 When the date arrived, the island was filled with spectators anxious to witness the duel.

 Musashi, it is said, deliberately arrived late.
 Kojirō had lost his patience while waiting, and he taunted Musashi for his late arrival, though the latter remained composed.
 Kojirō was known for fighting with a nodachi, a sword with a long blade.
 During his journey to the island by boat, Musashi had carved an oar into a bokken, or wooden practice sword.
 The duel ended when Musashi quickly and fatally struck Kojirō, crushing his skull with a vertical stroke.

+The episode is dramatised in the 1956 Inagaki Japanese film Samurai III: Duel at Ganryu Island.

 Serving under Shogunate army

 In 1614, during the Siege of Osaka, it was believed that Musashi participated in the Tokugawa army under the command of Musashi's personal friend, Mizuno Katsushige or also known as Katsunari.
 Musashi was reportedly carrying the banner of Katsunari, and also acted as bodyguard of Mizuno Katsutoshi, son of Katsunari.
 It was said in a later era, during the Shimabara Rebellion, that Musashi once told a commander of the Tokugawa army that he had served under Mizuno Katsunari's command during the Osaka siege and knew the military system very well.
 Miyamoto Mikinosuke, the adopted son of Musashi, also served under Katsunari during this battle.
 According to the Sekisui zatsuwa, Mikinosuke was also Musashi's paternal relative through his father, Nakagawa Shimanosuke, who was also a vassal of Katsunari.
-The attendance of Musashi in this conflict under the Mizuno clan also attested by contemporary Oba clan record documents.
+The attendance of Musashi in this conflict under the Mizuno clan was also attested by contemporary Oba clan record documents.
 A document titled Munekyu-sama Godeko (a collection of Katsunari's words and actions after his retirement) also mentions Mikinosuke.

 In 1633, Musashi began staying with Hosokawa Tadatoshi, daimyō of Kumamoto Castle, who had moved to the Kumamoto fief and Kokura, to train and paint.
 While he engaged in very few duels during this period, one occurred in 1634 at the arrangement of Lord Ogasawara, in which Musashi defeated a lance specialist named Takada Matabei.
 Musashi officially became the retainer of the Hosokawa lords of Kumamoto in 1640.
 The Niten Ki records "[he] received from Lord Tadatoshi: 17 retainers, a stipend of 300 koku, the rank of ōkumigashira 大組頭, and Chiba Castle in Kumamoto as his residence."